Most Frequently asked DBMS Interview Questions and answers to help you Prepare for the Interview:

 Q #12) Explain the concept of ACID properties in DBMS?

-Isolation: As the name itself suggests, this property states that each transaction that is occurring is in isolation with others i.e. a transaction which has started but not yet completed should be in isolation with others so that the other transaction does not get impacted with this transaction.
+- Isolation: As the name itself suggests, this property states that each transaction that occurs is in isolation with others i.e. a transaction which has started but not yet completed should be in isolation with others so that the other transaction does not get impacted with this transaction.

 Q #13) What is Correlated Subquery in DBMS?